Akuichi/credify/SECURITY.md

 ### Logout Security
 - Logout invalidates the current session
 - API tokens are properly revoked on logout
+- Users can view and terminate active sessions
+- Option to terminate all other sessions remotely

 ## Input Validation and Sanitization